-- Learners are gaining qualifications, CRT licences and sustainable employment.
-NTI analyses data effectively to monitor and respond to factors impacting learner achievement. - NTI knows the immediate destination of graduates, which is strongly benefiting learners and stakeholders.
-Processes for capturing feedback have improved but could be more consistently applied across all learners and graduates to understand the value of outcomes. - Programmes are well matched to the learners, the most important stakeholders.
-Systematic processes and practices demonstrate that teaching and assessment are effective. - NTI is aware of, and responsive to, individual learner needs, and progress is closely monitored.
-Understanding the effectiveness of support has been strengthened by NTI's responses to COVID-19 and review of the interim domestic Code of Practice. - NTI is well positioned to build on recent efforts that are effectively supporting educational achievement.
-Self-assessment activities are evolving, resulting in access to more meaningful information for review. - Important compliance accountabilities are effectively monitored and managed.
+• Learners are gaining qualifications, CRT licences and sustainable employment.
+NTI analyses data effectively to monitor and respond to factors impacting learner achievement.
+Confident in educational performance NTI knows the immediate destination of graduates, which is strongly benefiting learners and stakeholders.
+Processes for capturing feedback have improved but could be more consistently applied across all learners and graduates to understand the value of outcomes.
+Confident in • capability in self- assessment Programmes are well matched to the learners, the most important stakeholders.
+Systematic processes and practices demonstrate that teaching and assessment are effective. • NTI is aware of, and responsive to, individual learner needs, and progress is closely monitored.
+Understanding the effectiveness of support has been strengthened by NTI's responses to COVID- 19 and review of the interim domestic Code of Practice. • NTI is well positioned to build on recent efforts that are effectively supporting educational achievement.
+Self-assessment activities are evolving, resulting in access to more meaningful information for review. • Important compliance accountabilities are effectively monitored and managed.

-Key evaluation question findings
+Key evaluation question findings1